Sunday, February 12, 2012

 Before considering any of these actions, it is recommended that you seek legal advice regarding this very technical area of the law.

-Custody / Visitation Orders for Married Parents
+Married Parents - Custody / Visitation Orders

 Married parents who wish to obtain custody or visitation orders must first open a family law case, usually for dissolution of marriage (divorce).
 Married parents who do not wish to file for divorce, may also obtain custody orders in a legal separation or nullity case.
 The family court cannot make custody and visitation orders until a family law case has been filed.

-Custody / Visitation Orders for Unmarried Parents
+Unmarried Parents - Custody / Visitation Orders

 Unmarried parents who wish to obtain custody or visitation orders must first open a family law case, and, if parentage has not been legally established, must first establish legal parentage of the child or children.
 This is done by filing a parentage case under the Uniform Parentage Act (UPA).
 The family court cannot make custody and visitation orders until a family law case has been filed.